 Small businesses, tax professionals, software developers and industry representatives have all told us that GST reporting on the business activity statement (BAS) and the associated coding of GST transactions should be made easier.

 To address this, we are working closely with the software industry on the Simpler BAS project.
 From 1 July 2017, small business will only need to report:

-- 1A GST collected
+- 1A GST on sales

-- 1B GST entitled to be claimed
+- 1B GST on purchases.

 The GST Calculation worksheet and associated suite of GST software tax codes will no longer need to be supported for small business.

 Simpler BAS will become the default GST reporting method for all small business.

 Throughout 2016-17 we will continue user testing the Simpler BAS coding and reporting solution with small businesses, tax professionals and software developers including MYOB, Intuit, Reckon and Sage.

 - Test the manually re-configured accounting software to identify system constraints and design issues that will impact on the Simpler BAS digital coding and reporting experience.